Helping collect the world's language diversity heritage.

-Within the project, this approach will be applied to publishing lexical and grammatical databases already compiled at the MPI-EVA and elsewhere.
-This has led to a software framework which can then be used to develop database journals, i.e. edited collections of databases submitted by linguists from around the world.
+Within the project, this approach is applied to publishing lexical and grammatical databases already compiled at the MPI-EVA and elsewhere.
+This has led to a software framework which can be used to develop database journals, i.e. edited collections of databases submitted by linguists from around the world.

 For the purposes of linking linguistic data uniquely to languages, language codes are needed for each language and each variety.
 For this reason, the CLLD project also comprises: